The SCEL Fellowship Programme

 Fellowship is recognition at the highest level for leaders in education whose expertise is recognised within and beyond the teaching profession.

 SCEL Fellows are experienced, high performing, active role models for leadership and the teaching profession in Scotland.
 With a rich pool of diverse experience and expertise, they continue to develop their understanding of system leadership and play a key role in the enhanced development of their own schools and the wider Scottish system for the direct benefit of our children and young people.

 Fellows share their expertise in a variety of ways, and represent SCEL at a range of national events.
 They contribute responses to national consultations, input to strategic plans, work with regional network leaders, offer peer and establishment support, and provide an expert voice on key issues.

 We think it is clear that becoming a SCEL Fellow brings advantages for the individual, their authority and the system as a whole.
-Development on the Fellowship Programme focuses on what it means to be a high performing system leader and the core aspects towards building that understanding.
-We’ve provided full details in the Fellowship Programme outline (below) along with the confirmed Fellow role specification indicating expectations of, and support for, SCEL Fellows.
+Development on the Fellowship Programme focuses on what it means to be a high-performing system leader and the core aspects towards building that understanding.
+We’ve provided below the Fellow role specification indicating expectations of, and support for, SCEL Fellows.

 This diagram identifies the core areas addressed during the programme.